omgnetwork/omgnetwork.github.io/docs/in-flight-exits.md

 ```

 ## Starting the IFE
-With sufficient data about the exit, users can start an in-flight exit and later piggyback their input or output to get their funds out of the OmiseGO Network.
+With sufficient data about the exit, users can start an in-flight exit and later piggyback their input or output to get their funds out of the OMG Network.

 Behind the scenes, the `Payment Exit Game` contract's `startInFlightExit()` method is called while also commiting a bond to the exit.